 There are other affiliate links in this post as well.

 Valletta, Malta’s new capital city.

 15 Places To Visit In Malta You Should Not Miss

 1) The Silent City Of Mdina, Malta’s Old Capital

-If you are visiting Malta on a cruise ship, you will need to travel to Mdina from Malta’s Grand Harbour.
+If you are visiting Malta on a European cruise, you will need to travel to Mdina from Malta’s Grand Harbour.
 Either hire a taxi, Uber or take a bus.
 Either way, Malta is definitely worth the effort and one of the popular places to visit in Malta.

 In the past, Mdina was the capital of Malta.
 It was known as the “Silent City” because it was located inland and protected by a fortified wall.
 Yet it was high enough to keep an eye on the seas and protect Malta.
 It was bustling and a hub of activity.
 Once the capital was moved to Valletta, not too many inhabit Mdina anymore.

 Mdina is one of Europe’s finest examples of an ancient walled city, a mix of both medieval and baroque architecture.
 Strolling through the streets of the fortified old city you can not only see but also feel the history and old-world charm.